 Truly, it’s a magnificent rock formation.
 Gaping windows open to the ocean, and golden beams send a tunnel of light through the sinkhole high above.
 Long gone, however, are the moments of silence and solitude you once found here.
 Luckily, listening to the tone of lapping waves buffeting off limestone is still very much possible; you just need to know where to look.

 Inês Nunes, a local marine biologist, is someone that holds all those answers.
 As more and more boats shuttle back and forth, changes to the coastline have become noticeable.
 Seeking a more eco-conscious way to share the splendour of these rugged rock formations, Inês teamed up with local guide Pedro Oliveira and created Zip&Trip.

 It’s certainly no secret to the locals that there are hundreds of isolated beaches, blowholes, and indeed caves to explore in the Algarve, and you don’t need a boat to venture to them – simply a sense of adventure.

-Diving into the crystal-clear waters of the shallows, the wet-suit hugged my body in a warm embrace.
+Diving into the crystal-clear waters of the shallows, the wet suit hugged my body in a warm embrace.
 Spring sun glistened off the water and bounced onto the rust and apricot-hued limestone.
-The grin on my face already perfectly shaped for the snorkel.
+The grin on my face was already perfectly shaped for the snorkel.